 • acupressure of the lips (light rotational movements clockwise);

-With asymmetry of the facial muscles, articulatory massage is carried out with hypercorrection of the affected side, that is, on it to carry out a greater number of massage movements.
+In case of asymmetry of the facial muscles, we perform articulation massage with hypercorrection of the affected side, that is, perform it on it larger number massage movements.

-It is carried out with muscle hypotension in order to strengthen muscle tone.
+It is carried out in case of muscle hypotonia in order to strengthen muscle tone.

 Techniques: Energetic and fast movements.